https://www.deakin.edu.au/__data/assets/image/0003/2526438/36618_bachelor-of-cyber-security-honours_hero.jpg

 Global citizenship

-Apply professional and ethical standards and accountability in research and in designing, deploying, and operating cyber security solutions.
+Apply professional and ethical standards and accountability in research and practice in the field of cyber security, and engage openly and respectfully with diverse communities and cultures.